 How laser hatching is performed?

-In this lab procedure laser beam is used to hatch the outer shell to facilitate the embryo implantation.
-Circle of Colored beam of light is fixed to locate the point where laser will fire.
+In this lab procedure, laser beam is used to hatch the outer shell to facilitate the embryo implantation.
+Circle of Colored beam of light is fixed to locate the point where the laser will fire.
 The laser beam used for hatching is invisible and only its effects can be seen.

-Laser beam release energy in the embryo shell and dissolve it.
-The laser is pulsed 3 times to create complete gap in the shell.
-However this exact technique may vary based on the power settings, technique and spot size.
-This hatching is done without affecting the embryo for successful pregnancy.
+Laser beam releases energy in the embryo shell and dissolves it.
+The laser is pulsed 3 times to create a complete gap in the shell.
+However, this exact technique may vary based on the power settings, technique and spot size.
+This hatching is done without affecting the embryo for a successful pregnancy.